Panhandle Plains Region Week of May 15, 2024

 Nasworthy

 FAIR.
-Water slightly stained; 66 degrees.
-0.42 feet below pool.
-Bass are good on red chatterbaits flipping soft plastics in the reeds in 1-3 feet of water.
-Look for spawning bass shallow.
-Crappie are good around boat docks on chartreuse jigs and catfish were fair on cut bait and stink bait around the dam.
+Water slightly stained; 78 degrees.
+0.55 feet below pool.
+Fishing patterns are holding steady.
+Fishing patterns are holding steady.
+The shad are spawning so the fish are keying on white flashy lures in the mornings and evenings.
+Bass are good on white chatterbaits flipping soft plastics in the reeds in 1-3 feet of water.
+Look out for the shad spawn as fish are beginning to key in on this pattern.
+Crappie are good around boat docks on chartreuse jigs.
+Catfish are fair on cut bait and stink bait around the dam.
 Report provided by the Angelo State Fishing Team.

 O.C.
 Fisher